hanezu/hanezu.github.io/_posts/2017-04-06-focused-JS-test-in-Jasmine.md

 Putting f in front of your `it`s or `describe`s, and start your Karma.
  Only the one you prefixed with `f` will run.

+# Play Karma in WebStorm

+ Install Karma Plugin in WebStorm, and you can now configure that ^R will run the spec code in Karma.

+ If you would like to prefix `f` to your suite, it will just function as handy as any other Unit Test framework for Python or Ruby.

+# JetBrains IDE Debugger and Chrome

+To run in debug mode, install JetBrains IDE Support Plugin in Chrome, and configure the IDE Connection Host and Port according to what your IDE says.